A canticle for Meg – a short story

 A Canticle for Meg

 dedicated to and in memory of two women of the 20th Century, rest in peace.
-Names and places are changed but thanks to my mom for sharing the old family albums and stories and my cousin Sharon.
+Names and places are changed but thanks to my mom, grandparents and my cousin Sharon, for sharing old family albums and stories.

 Kate stood quietly with bowed head and lit the tiny votive prayer candle under the icon of the Sacred Heart.
 The church was filled with a silence so profound she could hear her thoughts and memories swirling around like a softly wailing wind inside her head.
 It had been awhile since she had been inside the church.
 She watched as the sun broke through the stained glass in smooth golden shards.
 The window portrayed the child Jesus and his cousin, John the Baptist, spilling the waters of grace from a small pitcher into the peaceful corners of the sanctuary.

 As she sat down in the nearby pew, a woman knelt beside her in devotion, fingering pearl rosary beads, while her mouth moved in silent, chanting recitation.
 The woman had graceful, white hands and Kate immediately thought of her cousin Meg’s hands, not in prayer, but gingerly draping a set of lustrous, oriental pearls around her slender neck.
 Kate had loved the look and feel of Meg’s pearls.

 She looked up toward the altar and remembered that the center of the cathedral was called the nave after the Latin word for ship.
 The curved apse with the raised dais at the high end represented the helm, where the congregation looked for steady guidance in the midst of tempest and storm.
 She remembered a beautiful summer’s day when Meg’s ship arrived in the town harbour, with the Captain standing tall on the bridge